Parsec-2023/Parsec_AstroPi_2022-23/README.md

 >
 >Returns: (bool, string)

-This function converts the decimal angle passed as argument into an EXIF compatible string `"deg/1,min/1, sec/1000"` like in the case `12° 39' 12.365" -> "12/1,39/1,12365/1000"`.
-It returns True when the parameter was negative, otherwise False if positive, and the EXIF angle.
+This function converts the decimal `angle` into an EXIF compatible string `"deg/1,min/1, sec/1000"` like in the case `12° 39' 12.365" -> "12/1,39/1,12365/1000"`.
+It returns `True` when the parameter was negative, otherwise `False` if positive, and the EXIF angle.

 ```mermaid
 flowchart  TD;